microbiome/OMA/20_beta_diversity.md

 methods.
 [TODO add references and/or link to ordination chapter instead?]

-Based on the type of algorithm, ordination methods in microbiome research can be generally divided in two categories: unsupervised and supervized ordination.
+Based on the type of algorithm, ordination methods in microbiome research can be generally divided in two categories: unsupervised and supervised ordination.
-The former includes Principal Coordinate Analysis (PCoA), Principal Component Analysis (PCA) and Uniform Manifold Approximation and Projection for Dimension Reduction (UMAP), whereas the latter is mainly represented by distance-based Redundance Analysis (dbRDA).
-We will first discuss unsupervized ordination methods and then proceed to supervized ones.
+The former includes Principal Coordinate Analysis (PCoA), Principal Component Analysis (PCA) and Uniform Manifold Approximation and Projection for Dimension Reduction (UMAP), whereas the latter is mainly represented by distance-based Redundancy Analysis (dbRDA).
+We will first discuss unsupervised ordination methods and then proceed to supervised ones.

 To run the examples in this chapter, the following packages should be imported: